No. 3 UConn women avoid 1st 2-game skid since '93, top UCLA

+“I just had that little bit of my confidence,” Juhasz said.
+“Last game was a hard one.
+All of us got together, we fought through adversity as a whole team.
+It’s not just me.
+Everybody was great today.”

+Bueckers, the reigning national player of the year, fractured her knee last Sunday in a win over Notre Dame and the school said she will be out for up to two months.
+She is averaging 21.2 points, 6.2 assists, and 5.5 rebounds and has accounted for 52% of the Huskies’ offense in points or assists this season.

-UConn hasn't lost two straight since March 1993, before coach Geno Auriemma built the team into a perennial national power.
+UConn hasn’t lost two straight since March 1993, before Auriemma built the team into a perennial national power.

 Charisma Osbornes led UCLA with with 26 points, while Jaelynn Penn had 10 points and seven rebounds.
 The Bruins fell to 0-7 overall against UConn.